Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 <action-id> <auth_any>:<auth_inactive>:<auth_active>

-Alternatively, if all three categories receive the same value, you can also specify only a single value:
+Alternatively, if all three categories receive the same value, you can also specify a single value:

 <action-id> <auth_all>